-Eats On Feets respects the lactating woman’s right to determine the most appropriate use for her breastmilk.
+Eats On Feets respects the lactating parent’s right to determine the most appropriate use for their breastmilk.
 We also honor every baby’s right to human milk.1

 The benefit of using donor milk from milk banks, when and if it can be obtained, is that the milk has been stringently screened for bacteria and infectious disease, pre- and post-pasteurization.

 There are, however, always risks associated with feeding a baby anything other than his/her own parent’s healthy breastmilk via direct nursing, especially to those in the hospital.
 When considering donor milk, parents are balancing the benefits of superior nutrition and immunity against the risk of disease transmission.
 Even after donor milk is screened, some argue that pathogens can still remain2 in the milk, and after donor milk has been pasteurized, pathogens can (re-)contaminate milk.
 Please see ‘Are there risks to using donor milk?’ for more information.

 A possible risk of milk from milk banks is that there is no control of exposure to non-infectious contaminants.
 Milk banks rely on self-exclusion of donors to keep milk free of tobacco, alcohol, medications, etc. There is no donor/recipient relationship when pursuing milk from milk banks.
 Getting to know a donor personally is an important aspect of informed milk sharing.

 Most milk from milk banks is given to hospitals for premature and sick babies.3 Sick and premature babies are at risk for neonatal hospital acquired infections.
 The lack of anti-effective properties in pasteurized milk can put a baby at risk, especially when a baby is sick or premature.
 Please see the section ‘What about premature babies?’ for more information.